 The biggest factor is your self-discipline.
-Since there is nobody overseeing how productive you are, nobody forcing you to work harder - basically, no external stimuli that most of us need.
+Since there is nobody overseeing how productive you are, nobody forcing you to work harder - basically, no external stimuli that most of us are so used to.
 This leads to slacking - nothing out of the ordinary, mind you, a common human propensity - something that comes at a price if you are working on your own and for yourself.
 Another quality is ability to understand the big picture.
 You don't have to be a visionary, but rather realise that small failures are necessary stepping stones on the way to greatness.
-Therefore, having foresight is a must, otherwise it's easy to feel discouraged after a few setbacks.
+Therefore having a foresight is a must, otherwise it's easy to feel discouragement after a series of misfortunes.